I wish my company could run itself. Then I could relax, take a vacation, and pursue other goals.

-Almost every initial conversation we have with small and mid-sized business owners include one of these statements.
+Almost every initial conversation we have with small and mid-sized business owners includes one of these statements.
 Your business should be built to work for you and serve your needs.

 These defeatist statements were painful to hear from our hardworking clients.
-We wanted to create a better way of living the entrepreneurial life for people — the Growth to Goal Model.
+We wanted to create a better way of living the entrepreneurial life for people.
+Enter the Growth Model or Growth to Goal Model.

-The Growth to Goal Model is a systematic process that businesses in any industry can use.
+The C&A Growth Model is a systematic process that businesses in any industry can use.
 It’s a roadmap to successfully create the reward, the payout, and the ultimate goal they’re looking for from their business.